mikepsinn/think-bynumbers-jekyll/_posts/2016-04-11-financial-sector-costs-us-more-than-all.md

     </p>

     <p>
-      The free market system automatically optimizes resource allocation to satisfy society&#8217;s wants and needs.
-The current problems in our financial sector can be seen as our economy&#8217;s attempt to reduce the excessive size of the financial sector and redirect those resources to more productive purposes.
+      The free market system automatically optimizes resource allocation to satisfy society's wants and needs.
+The current problems in our financial sector can be seen as our economy's attempt to reduce the excessive size of the financial sector and redirect those resources to more productive purposes.
 Yet, the government is doing everything in its power to counteract this process.
 The feds have taken or committed to take over <a href="http://web.archive.org/web/20090505164441/http://www.bloomberg.com:80/apps/news?pid=20601087%26sid=armOzfkwtCA4%26refer=home">$12 trillion</a> from the other sectors and given them to financial institution to maintain this imbalance.
 This works out to <a href="http://ww4.totalnoid.com/?kwrf=http%3A%2F%2Fthinkbynumbers.org">$42,105</a> for every man, woman and child in the U.S.
     </p>

     <p>